cmharlow/c4lMDCpres/breakout_workflows/pythonflaskmarkedupexample.md

     return jsonpify(metadata)
 ```

-_Flask specific needs to define how this flask app/the API works._
+_Flask specific needs to define how this flask app/the API works.
+Adds the debug options someone can run to see how the HTTP requests between this API and the FAST API work._

 ```python
 if __name__ == '__main__':